kubernetes/ingress-nginx/controllers/nginx/README.md

 By default the controller redirects (301) to HTTPS if TLS is enabled for that ingress .
 If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX config map.

-To configure this feature for specfic ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in theparticular resource.
+To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource.

 ### HTTP Strict Transport Security